wendywarren/ac-type/_kb/arial-vs-helvetica.md

 ### Bonus Info

 Helvetica was designed by the Haas type foundry in Switzerland.
 It was originally called Neue Haas Grotesque.
-Then it was renamed for the Latin name for Switzerland, Helvetica.
+Then it was renamed with a variation of the Latin name for Switzerland, Helvetia.
+They chose to use Helvetica to not be too litteral.

 The story of the development of the Arial type family is incredibly convoluted and tangled.
 One fun fact is that Microsoft objected to paying the licensing fees to include Helvetica with the sale of Windows, so they financed the continuing development of Arial as an alternative.
 They reportedly poured enough money into this to fund a small country.